caoli5288/reload/README.md

   - Transport the player to another server.
 - /velocity \<player> \[multiplier]
   - Give a push to the player.
 You can specify the multiplier.
+- /cmdall \<command...>
+  - Execute commands for all players.
+Each player's placeholders will be replaced.
+- /cmd <player_name> <command...>
+  - Execute commands for given player and placeholders will be replaced.
+- /if \<...>
+  - See below.

 ## Expression
 Run expression in config.yml to known when to shutdown.
 If you want to disable it, set it to null or empty string.